 The Aftermath of a Global Pandemic: From Survival Mode to Profit-Making

 The start of a new decade has not only taken the world by storm but has massively shifted the everyday routine of individuals.
 The world as we used to know is no more.
 Changes have to be made and measures for these, realigned.
-Learning to live, is becoming the new normal alongside the fundamental instincts of survival.
-However, would this then be practical for profit-generating businesses in a post COVID world?
-This article would then explore a new take on how businesses can thrive in a changing economy moving forward.
+Learning to live is becoming the new normal alongside the fundamental instincts of survival.
+However, would this then be practical for profit-generating businesses in a post-COVID world?
+This article explores a new take on how businesses can thrive in a changing economy moving forward.

-Below are four savvy business tipss for business owners braving the storm.
+Below are four savvy business tips for business owners braving the storm.